jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/genetic-programming.rst

 Genetic Programming
 *******************

-* Genetic programming is just using a genetic algorithm for evolving programs/functions
+* Genetic programming is using a genetic algorithm for evolving programs/functions
 * The genotype is typically a tree structure representing the program/function phenotype
 * Genetic operators that work on the tree encoding are used